indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 ####[[⬆]](#toc) <a name='architecture'>Architecture:</a>
 * *Design principles*.
 (SOLID, DRY, KISS, YAGNI, convention over configuration, separation of concerns, principle of least knowledge, tourist principle, single source of truth, single version of the truth)
+* Benefits of *separation of concerns*.
+  * Adding new features will take an order of magnitude longer
+  * They’re impossible to optimize
+  * They’re extremely difficult to test
+  * Fixing and debugging can be a nightmare (fixing something in one place can lead to something else breaking that seems completely unrelated).

 |Rule|Description|
 |:--|:--|